andy-techen/github-trends/README.md

 # github-trends
-A tool to fetch popular repos and keywords on Github.
+A tool to fetch popular repos and keywords on Github/Twitter.

 ## Requirements
 - numpy 1.19.0